Menu

 recycle bin in onedrive

 Despite their usefulness, both tools are limited.
 They operate on a per-file basis, meaning you must manually restore individual files rather than bulk-recovering folders or large sets of data.
 This can be tedious and inefficient in the case of widespread data loss.
-Version History is only available for files stored in OneDrive, not those synced outside supported folders and retention periods are capped at 30 days for most types of data.
-Neither tool should be relied upon as a comprehensive or long-term backup strategy.

 For these reasons, the Recycle Bin falls short of meeting most standard definitions of backup – such as that of Gartner, which states that true data protection requires the ability to “capture point-in-time copies of enterprise data for the purpose of recovering it from multiple data loss scenarios, enhancing data protection initiatives and expanding data insights and access capabilities.”

-OneDrive Backup Best Practices: Sync to Local Devices
+3. OneDrive Sync to Local Devices

 However, OneDrive Sync is not a true backup solution.
 Because changes sync in real time, accidental deletions, overwrites or ransomware-encrypted files will also sync across devices – potentially destroying or corrupting files everywhere.
 Without a separate, time-stamped backup, recovery from such events can be very difficult.
 In addition, syncing doesn’t capture system files, application data or settings and it lacks point-in-time restore capabilities, making it unsuitable as a standalone disaster recovery method.